 8. Carowinds, a Fun Place to Conquer Your Fears

-The premier entertainment point Carowinds always appears on what to do with a teenager in Charlotte’s list.
-It is undeniably a remarkable must-visit amusement park that is also the right place for you to convince your teenagers to conquer their fears—in case you don’t get it, we are talking about the Fury 235, the world’s tallest and fastest Giga coaster at Carowinds!
+The premier entertainment point Carowinds, always appears on the list of what to do with a teenager in Charlotte NC.
+It is undeniably a remarkable must-visit amusement park.
+It is also the right place for you to convince your teenagers to conquer their fears.
+In case you don’t get it, we are talking about the Fury 235, the world’s tallest and fastest Giga coaster at Carowinds!

 9. Stoke will Get You Stoked

-Stoke is a fantastic place to dine with your family where live cooking and plating sessions in their open kitchen will get your teenagers hooked—granted, this can be their highlight of the overall trip to the restaurant.
+Stoke is a fantastic place to dine with your family, where live cooking and plating sessions in their open kitchen will get your teenagers hooked.
+This can be their highlight of the overall trip to the restaurant.
 It is hard to pick the best time to dine at Stoke since they will gladly serve you the best selection of locally sourced southern course meals all day.

 10. Visit the Levine Museum of the New South to Trace the City’s History

 Beneath the vibrant Charlotte is both beautiful and dark history.
-Levine Museum of the New South provides a great intro about the south, from the end of the Civil War to the prospective future, making it one of the right places for your teenagers to gain a deeper understanding of Southern-related issues, especially in terms of history and cultures.
+Levine Museum of the New South provides a great intro about the South, from the end of the Civil War to the prospective future.
+Hence, it is one of the right places for your teenagers to gain a deeper understanding of Southern-related issues, especially in terms of history and culture.

-The museum facilitates the learning process through numerous interactive exhibits and installations with the multi-sensory Cotton Fields to Skyscrapers: Reinventing Charlotte and the Carolina Piedmont in the New South as the permanent exhibit.
-Joining the display are the seasonal exhibits, among others are Anne Frank: History of Today which was showcased in March 2022, and Lumbee Indians: A People and A Place in November 2020.
+The museum facilitates the learning process through numerous interactive exhibits and installations, with the multi-sensory Cotton Fields to Skyscrapers: Reinventing Charlotte and the Carolina Piedmont in the New South as the permanent exhibit.
+Joining the display are the seasonal exhibits, among others, Anne Frank: History of Today which was showcased in March 2022, and Lumbee Indians: A People and A Place in November 2020.

 11. A Summer Day Trip to Carrigan Farms

-Plan a visit in October for your teenagers to celebrate Halloween at the Carrigan Farms in which the whole farm will be transformed into a thematic Scarrigan Farms.
-We love how innovative the farms can be to unlock teenagers’ thirst for adventure!
+Plan a visit in October for your teenagers to celebrate Halloween at the Carrigan Farms, in which the whole farm will be transformed into a thematic Scarrigan Farms.
+We love how innovative the farms can be in unlocking teenagers’ thirst for adventure!

 12. Fine Dining at a Family-Run Restaurant Heirloom

-You can firsthand taste the interesting family story by ordering their staple Mama Murph’s cinnamon beard which is made with their inherited recipe.
-Fine dining at Heirloom doesn’t only present an opportunity for your teenagers to transform their basic table etiquette skills but also, to learn about the family-run business will inspire them to build their own business someday.
+You can firsthand taste the interesting family story by ordering their staple, Mama Murph’s cinnamon beard.
+It is made with their inherited recipe.
+Fine dining at Heirloom doesn’t only present an opportunity for your teenagers to transform their basic table etiquette skills but also to learn about the family-run business will inspire them to build their own business someday.